 Independence Breeds Happiness

 Plus, doing your own thing some of the time is crucial for your sense of self.
-You want to fulfilled by and excited about your life—and sometimes your needs are different than your partner’s.
+You want to be fulfilled by and excited about your life—and sometimes your needs are different than your partner’s.
 Maybe they love yoga and you just want to go out for cocktails.
-That’s OK—you can both get what you need if you spend a little time acting single.
+That’s okay—you can both get what you need if you spend a little time acting single.
 You’ll be happier for it—and that happiness will translate into your relationship.

 It Manages Expectations